South Korea 5-day itinerary: an easy to follow guide

 2 days in Busan

-Once again, 2 days in Busan is a short time but should be enough for you to meet and greet the city.
-On our first escape to the seaside city, we only spend 2 nights there and it was enough for us to go back.
+Once again, 2 days in Busan is short but should be enough for you to meet and greet the city.
+On our first escape to the seaside city, we only spent 2 nights there, and it was enough for us to go back.

-Getting from Seoul to Busan is easy and there is an option for anyone, no matter the budget or how you prefer to travel.
+Getting from Seoul to Busan is easy, and there is an option for anyone, no matter their budget or the way they prefer to travel.
 There are plenty of daily flights, fast trains, and buses.
-Traveling by car would not be an option with such a limited time, thus we would suggest taking a flight or KTX (bullet train).
+Traveling by car would not be an option with such a limited time.
+Thus, we would suggest taking a flight or using the KTX (bullet train).

 Read also: Where to stay in Busan for your first-time visit